B.S. Degree Requirements

 Pre-Professional Phase (23 credits)

-Students begin the pre-professional phase upon admission to Mason by enrolling in the eleven required prerequisite courses below.
-Upon successful completion of all pre-professional course work with a grade of C or higher and a minimum cumulative GPA of 3.0, students may advance into the professional phase (two levels) of the program.
+Students begin the pre-professional phase upon admission to Mason by enrolling in the twelve required prerequisite courses below.
+Upon successful completion of all pre-professional coursework with a grade of C or higher and a minimum cumulative GPA of 3.0, students may advance into the professional phase (two levels) of the program.
 The following required pre-professional courses satisfy (and are listed with) Mason Core requirements: HEAL 230, BIOL 124, BIOL 125, and STAT 250 are not included in the total pre-professional credit count.

 First Year Fall Semester

 - ATEP 150: Introduction to Athletic Training and Preventative Care Techniques (3 credit hours)